QualiSystems/cloudshell-help/versioned_docs/version-2023.3/admin/setting-up-cloudshell/source-control-using-local-tests-in-automation-suites/enabling-automation-suites-to-use-local-tests.md

     ![](/Images/Admin-Guide/Setting-Up-CloudShell/JobSchedulingUpdateLocalTests.png)
     :::note
-    Values of arguments that have the word “password” in the name are displayed as asterisks.
+    Values of arguments that have the word "password” in the name are displayed as asterisks.
     :::
 4. Restart the **CloudShell Portal IIS** service.